Choctaw in the American Civil War: First Choctaw and Chickasaw Mounted Rifles

 On August 1 of 1861, President Jefferson Davis was notified that the First Choctaw and Chickasaw Mounted Rifles was prepared for battle.
 They were under the command of Colonel Douglas H. Cooper.
 The regiment consisted of six Choctaw companies, three Chickasaw companies, and one "half-breed" company.

 The First Choctaw and Chickasaw Mounted Rifles were "tardy" and missed the opportunity to engage at the Battle of Pea Ridge.
 Historian Annie H. Abel wrote that the Choctaws, Chickasaws, and Creeks, "were both fortunate and unfortunate in thus tardily arriving upon the scene.
 They had missed the fight but they had also missed the temptation to revert to the savagery that was soon to bring fearful ignominy upon their neighbors."

 (Battice's) First Choctaw Battalion Cavalry

 Franceway Battice (Francois Baptiste or Faunceway Baptiste) became lieutenant colonel for the First Choctaw Battalion Cavalry from the Choctaw Nation.
 Simpson N. Folsom became the major.
 At one point, the battalion consisted of three companies.
 When the battalion was dismissed, Battice and Folsom were given their own commands.

 (McCurtain's) First Choctaw Battalion Cavalry

-In 1862, Jackson F. McCurtain became the Lieutenant Colonel of McCurtain's First Choctaw Battalion from the Choctaw Nation (Indian Territory).
+In 1862, Jackson McCurtain became the Lieutenant Colonel of McCurtain's First Choctaw Battalion from the Choctaw Nation (Indian Territory).
 The First Choctaw Battalion eventually reorganized as the Third Choctaw Regiment.
 McCurtian's First Choctaw Battalion should not be confused with the 1st Choctaw Battalion that was organized in Mississippi under the leadership of John W. Pierce.